lone-cloud/next-deploy/README.md

 };
 ```

-Note that for AWS deployments, Next Deploy must know the state of your previous deployment, otherwise it will start spinning up new instances.
-The most important configuration option in the example above is `staging`.
-It will allow for your deployment state to be persisted in S3 and it will be synced with the locale state at the start of every build.
-Alternatively, one may backup and restore the state by using the `onPreDeploy` and `onPostDeploy` callbacks.
+The most important configuration option in the example above is `stage`.
+It will allow for the deployment state to be persisted in S3 and it will be synced with the locale state at the start of every build.

+While implementing CI/CD in your project, consider following the [latest Next.js guidelines for storing](#https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) and loading the environment variables in `.env*` files.